Lirim Kastrati (footballer, born January 1999)

-Lirim M. Kastrati (born 16 January 1999) is a Kosovan professional footballer who plays as a winger for Albanian club Vllaznia, and the Kosovo national team.
+Lirim M. Kastrati (born 16 January 1999) is a Kosovan professional footballer who plays as a winger for Albanian club Vllaznia Shkodër, and the Kosovo national team.

 Club career

 Lokomotiva

 On 17 February 2018, Kastrati made his debut as a professional footballer in a 1–0 away defeat against Istra 1961 after being named in the starting line-up.
 On 10 March 2018, he scored his first two goals in a 4–1 away win over Dinamo Zagreb.
 On 16 September 2018, Kastrati scored the first hat-trick of his career in a 5–2 away win over Slaven Belupo.
 On 17 February 2020, Kastrati signed a five-year contract with Dinamo Zagreb.
 He was sent back on loan to Lokomotiva for the remainder of the season.
 Four days later, he played the first game after the return against Varaždin after being named in the starting line-up.

 Dinamo Zagreb

 On 5 August 2020, Kastrati returned to Dinamo Zagreb.
 His debut with Dinamo Zagreb came eleven days later in a 6–0 home win against his former club Lokomotiva after being named in the starting line-up.
 Five days after debut, Kastrati was sent off in a 0–1 away win against Istra 1961 after a rough tackle on Obeng Regan.
 On 26 August, he scored his first goal for Dinamo Zagreb in his third appearance for the club in a 2–2 away draw over CFR Cluj in Champions League qualifying, which Dinamo Zagreb won 6–5 after penalty shootout and progressed to the third qualifying round.

 On 12 September, Kastrati scored his first league goal in the Eternal derby as Dinamo Zagreb defeated Hajduk Split 2–1 at Stadion Poljud.
 On 22 October, he made his debut in a UEFA competition in the Europa League against Feyenoord after being named in the starting line-up.
 On 10 December, he scored his first European goal for Dinamo Zagreb in a 3–1 home win over CSKA Moscow.

 During the second half of the season, Kastrati's inefficiency forced coach Zoran Mamić and his successor Damir Krznar to drop him from the starting XI.
 On 25 April 2021, Krznar unexpectedly named Kastrati in the starting XI for another Eternal derby, this time at Stadion Maksimir, which ended as a 2–0 victory with Kastrati scoring the second goal.
 After the game, Kastrati and Hajduk's coach Paolo Tramezzani were a subject of controversy after Kastrati was seen giving Tramezzani his shirt.